Nutritional Comparison

 My Favorite Organic Foods Brands

-So what's wrong with a corn diet?
 There's a body of evidence to suggest that cattle were never meant to live on corn, and that humans are not nutritionally helped by a diet high in corn grain products either.
 One of the main nutritional concerns is that there is a natural balance between Omega-6 fatty acids and Omega-3 fatty acids that cannot be maintained in the body with a diet that is mostly corn.
+I personally notice that I feel better and don't experience gas or bloating when I eat organic grass fed beef.
+However, just because it's pasture-raised doesn't mean it's organic.
+Ask if the cattle are given antibiotics, hormones or steroids or if their diet is supplemented by gmo-grain or animal-byproducts.

-Nutritional Differences: Grain fed beef has more Omega-6, compared to the Omega-3 in the same meat.
+Grain fed beef typically has more Omega-6, compared to the Omega-3 in the same meat.
 As mentioned earlier, when these two fatty acids is out of nutritional balance in a food that is consumed, it is not healthy for the body.
 This is a major difference between these two types of beef and tips the scale for health in the direction of grass fed.

-Grain fed beef has a lot more saturated fat than grass fed beef.
+Grain fed beef typically has a lot more saturated fat than grass fed beef.
 Saturated fat is, of course, a known factor in heart disease development.
 Reducing saturated fat in the diet is a good thing and grass fed beef can help.

+Grain fed beef has less CLA, or Conjugated Linoleic Acid.
 CLA has been shown to reduce body fat, help with weight loss, increase metabolic rate, help to lower insulin resistance and cholesterol, among other health benefits.
+Grass fed beef excels nutritionally in vitamin A, E and Beta Cartotene, over grain fed beef and is nutritionally superior to grain fed, for these reasons and more.
+Learn more about why grain diets, in cattle and humans, are not healthy here

 Some labeling can be deceptive too.
 In fact, most labeling can be which is why I suggest going to the website of the company, and asking some direct questions.
 For example, free range doesn't necessarily mean grass fed.
 It can mean that cattle are kept in small pastures and fed grain.
-Cage-free is one often used with chicken and it can just mean that the chickens were kept in crowded, tiny pens instead of cages.
+Presumbably, there might be a little grass in those small pastures but their diet is overwhelmingly grain.

-Is grass fed REALLY grass fed?
-I live in a rural area where getting mostly grass fed beef is not hard to do.
-However, most farmers here won't hesitate to give a cow antibiotics.....or feed corn in the winter....so it's hard to know if I am ever getting pure grass fed beef.
-Learn more about grass fed beef.
+I used to live in a rural area where getting mostly grass fed beef was not hard to do.
+However, most farmers I knew would not hesitate to give a cow antibiotics ..... or feed corn in the winter .... so it's hard to know if I am ever getting purely grass fed beef.
+Unless I were willing to raise my own cattle and foods, there is no perfect option yet that addresses all my concerns.
+However, there are certain telling terms to look for or ask about when buying beef:

 1. Organic grazing fields